PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 * Briefly read the resume and determine if the candidate seems interesting and matches most of the requirements.
 This is strictly a gut feel.

 * For the few candidates that passed the first glance, I reread their resume looking at what they've worked on and specifically what their personal contribution was.
-I try to see if their skillset and domain align with what I need or if they seem capable of picking it up.
+I try to see if their skill set and domain align with what I need or if they seem capable of picking it up.

 * Public online presence.
 You can control what information is publicly available and I will look at it.
 Mostly I focus on their LinkedIn, GitHub (or online portfolio), personal website, and a quick search for their name.
 If your personal social media accounts aren't restricted, I assume you have poor understanding of privacy and security.